-DCM Staff assessment of the sediment criteria information provided by project applicants requires a significant amount of time to review what can be several volumes of technical data.
-Eliminating the rigid protocol in favor of a simpler process where the project's consultant/engineer designs a sampling protocol that assures sediment compatibility between the beach and borrow area will significantly reduce the amount of effort on the part of DCM regulatory staff in reviewing this aspect of beach nourishment proposals Staff have been discussing a potential amendment to the rule, which would retain the standards for the various grain sizes, such as the percentage "fines" shall not exceed more than 5% over recipient beach, but use language similar to that in the terminal groin legislation to require the applicant's consultant/engineer to attest to sediment compatibility.
-For example, Compatibility with these sediment standards shall be documented by a professional engineer licensed to practice pursuant to Chapter 89C of the General Statutes.
+DCM staff propose eliminating this rigid protocol in favor of a simpler process where the project's consultant/engineer designs a sampling protocol that assures sediment compatibility between the beach and borrow area.
+Staff propose to retain existing standards for the various grain sizes (e.g. the percentage of "fines" shall not exceed more than 5% over the recipient beach), and strengthen recipient beach sampling protocols but substitute language similar to that in the terminal groin legislation, which requires the applicant's consultant/engineer attest to sediment compatibility from borrow sites (e.g. "Compatibility with these sediment standards shall be documented by a professional engineer licensed to practice pursuant to Chapter 89C of the General Statutes.")

-In this manner, compatibility criteria between the borrow areas and recipient beach would be retained, with the burden and flexibility for establishing the sampling protocol placed on project applicants.
-Staff can then devote more time to the environmental review components of the project and possibly decrease the time of permit issuance.
+In this manner, compatibility between the borrow areas and recipient beach is ensured, with the responsibility for establishing the sampling protocol placed on project applicants, allowing staff to devote more time to the environmental review components of the project and possibly decreasing the time to permit issuance.